Leggett is just shy of midway between the Canadian and Mexican borders. Located off the main artery of US Highway 101, this tiny hamlet boasts

 four-hour drive if you don't stop to taste the scenery.
 US 101 becomes a four-lane road about 10 miles south of Leggett.
 You may continue on to the junction of Highways 1 and 101 or you may take the So.
 Leggett/Drive Thru Tree Road exit, turn left over the freeway and jog to the right.
 It's about 2 miles

-as you follow the two-lane road past the fire station and Redwood Mercantile to the
+as you follow the two-lane road past the fire station and Redwood Farm and Garden to the

 As an alternative instead of going straight up US 101, travel north as far as